RaymondLoranger/io_ansi_table/README.md

 ## Customization

-You can create new table styles or modify any of the many predefined ones by changing the dependency's `config/config.exs` file.
+You can create new table styles or modify any predefined one by changing the dependency's `config/config.exs` file.
 You would then need to run `mix deps.compile io_ansi_table [--force]` to make the changes effective.

 ## Latest version